 on a later-to-be 95-degree day.

-My basic mission is to look for purple loosestrife and white sweet clover, malignant invasives that, thanks to hard work, are now almost gone from Somme.
+My basic mission is to look for purple loosestrife and white sweet clover, malignant invasives that, thanks to hard work, are now uncommon at Somme.

 But in the first wetland,

 rather than any loosestrife,

 I find the very rare American slough grass.